nguyenhphilip/camino/content/posts/gone.md

 ## <center>...</center>

-S has decided to stay another night in Burgos.
+Stepan has decided to stay another night in Burgos.
 Strange.
 He’s not taking the leave well.

 I have to go.
 I have to walk.